great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_add_validations_data_or_suites_to_a_checkpoint.md

 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';
 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This guide will help you add validation data or Expectation Suites to an existing Checkpoint.
-This is useful if you want to aggregate individual validations (across Expectation Suites or Datasources) into a single Checkpoint.
+This guide will help you add validation data or <TechnicalTag tag="expectation_suite" text="Expectation Suites" /> to an existing <TechnicalTag tag="checkpoint" text="Checkpoint" />.
+This is useful if you want to aggregate individual validations (across Expectation Suites or <TechnicalTag tag="datasource" text="Datasources" />) into a single Checkpoint.

 <Prerequisites>